ika-rwth-aachen/carlos/utils/components.md

 ## ros-monitoring
 This services provides a possibility for monitoring data within the ROS world.
 All [common_msgs](http://wiki.ros.org/common_msgs) definitions are preinstalled together with monitoring tools such as RViz.
 Make sure that all GUI forwarding settings are enabled.

+### ros-monitoring-offscreen
+This Docker service is a variation of the previous ros-monitoring service, with the exception that no GUI window is opened and thus one cannot use visualization tools such as RViz.
+However, this is sufficient for any other lightweight ROS tasks.